alpha-yadav/DSA/readme.md

 For sparse graphs, adjacency lists are a far more space-efficient alternative.
 They use less memory and are more efficient for many graph operations.

+#  Introduction To Graph Theory
+Graph theory is a branch of mathematics that studies graphs, which are mathematical structures used to model pairwise relations between objects.
+A graph consists of *vertices* (also called nodes or points) and *edges* (also called lines or arcs) that connect pairs of vertices.
+Think of it as a collection of dots (vertices) and lines connecting some of those dots (edges).

+Here's a breakdown of key introductory concepts:

+**Basic Definitions:**

+* **Vertex (or Node):** A fundamental unit in a graph, often represented as a point or circle.
+* **Edge (or Arc):** A connection between two vertices.
+Edges can be:
+    * **Undirected:**  The connection between vertices A and B is the same as the connection between B and A (represented by a simple line).
+    * **Directed:** The connection between vertices A and B is different from the connection between B and A (represented by an arrow from A to B).
+This creates a *directed graph* or *digraph*.
+* **Adjacent Vertices:** Two vertices connected by an edge.
+* **Incident Edge:** An edge that connects to a vertex.
+* **Degree (of a vertex):** The number of edges incident to a vertex.
+In a directed graph, we distinguish between *in-degree* (number of incoming edges) and *out-degree* (number of outgoing edges).
+* **Path:** A sequence of vertices where consecutive vertices are adjacent.
+* **Cycle:** A path that starts and ends at the same vertex, and no other vertex is repeated.
+* **Connected Graph:** A graph where there is a path between any two vertices.
+Otherwise, it's a *disconnected graph*.
+* **Complete Graph:** A graph where every pair of vertices is connected by an edge.
+* **Subgraph:** A graph formed by a subset of vertices and edges from a larger graph.
+* **Tree:** A connected graph with no cycles.
+* **Weighted Graph:** A graph where each edge is assigned a weight (e.g., distance, cost).

+**Types of Graphs:**

+* **Simple Graph:** A graph with no loops (edges connecting a vertex to itself) and no multiple edges (more than one edge between the same pair of vertices).
+* **Multigraph:** A graph allowing multiple edges between the same pair of vertices.
+* **Pseudograph:** A graph allowing both loops and multiple edges.

+**Applications of Graph Theory:**

+Graph theory has numerous applications across various fields, including:

+* **Computer Science:**  Network routing, data structures, algorithms (shortest path, spanning trees), social networks, database design.
+* **Engineering:**  Network design, transportation planning, circuit design.
+* **Operations Research:**  Optimization problems, scheduling, logistics.
+* **Biology:**  Modeling biological networks (protein-protein interaction networks, gene regulatory networks).
+* **Social Sciences:**  Social network analysis, modeling relationships between people or organizations.

+This introduction provides a basic overview.
+Further exploration would involve learning about specific graph algorithms (like Dijkstra's algorithm for shortest paths, breadth-first search, depth-first search), different graph representations (adjacency matrices, adjacency lists), and more advanced concepts like planar graphs, graph coloring, and network flow.